Free at Last!

 And then the Israelites marched right across to the other shore and

-room and pretend they are crossing through the sea).
+room and pretend that you were Israelite crossing through the Red Sea.

 The Egyptians decided that if the Israelites could cross over that way,